hguldal/EduStatTests/README.md

  - Independent Samples T-Test

+EduStatTests uses Pandas DataFrame as data format.
+You can use Excel, CSV format or Python dictionary object while creating the DataFrame.

 ## Tests

 **Independent  Samples T-Test**

 You can specify data in different formats as CSV or Python Dictionary.
 In the code example below, the data is used in Python dictionary format.

     dataDict={